 I’ve always loved being creative, figuring out how things work, solving problems and making things happen for the good of someone else.
 I studied both engineering and acting and have always been lucky to have jobs that help me to do all of those things!
-I am now the Interim Director of Science for Society with Science Foundation Ireland.
+I am now the Head of Education & Public Engagement with Science Foundation Ireland.
 I feel so lucky to spend everyday working with and for a company that supports people, especially scientists and engineers, to discover, test and create solutions to the challenges that we face in society.

 Has your opinion of STEM changed since you were a teenager?

 Yes.
 I only thought about what I needed to study and what job I would have at the end of college.
 I thought I would study engineering and be an engineer.
 I never realised that engineering was just the starting block for my career, that studying engineering would open lots of doors for me where I don’t work as an engineer but use that way of thinking everyday in my job.

 In your opinion, what is the biggest myth about STEM careers?